will-cern/xroofit-readthedocs/docs/source/fitting.rst

     * - StrategySequence
       - | **NLL Option**: ``XRF.xRooFit.StrategySequence("0s01s12s2s3m")``
         | **Setting after creation:** ``nll.fitConfigOptions().SetValue("StrategySequence","0s01s12s2s3m")``
         | **Description**: Determines the order of retries automatically performed if a fit fails.
 A number indicates a strategy setting, `s` indicates a rescan, and `m` indicates a switch to minuit1 (which will soon be deprecated).
+An `r` indicates that the minimization is reset (return to initial parameter starting point and clear all internal minimization step values etc).
 For example, a strategy sequence of "0s01s12s2m" means that if a strategy=0 fit fails it will try a rescan and then try the strategy=0 fit again, if that fails it will switch to strategy=1, and so on.
     * - Hesse
       - | **NLL Option**: ``ROOT.RooFit.Hesse(True)``
         | **Setting after creation:** ``nll.fitConfig().SetParabErrors(True)``